 Aspect 5.10 Waste Management Objective To control the disposal of waste generated from construction activities.
 Management Strategy Site induction to address the issue of waste management and protective measures to prevent environmental incidents caused by inappropriate methods of waste disposal.
 Designated bin storage locations (for both wheelie bins & skips), and an appropriate regime for clearance.
-Control Measures Project Manager shall ensure: A Waste Management Plan (C-PLA-012) is developed and implemented to ensure at least 80% of waste generated during demolition and construction by weight is reused or recycled.
+Control Measures regime for clearance.
+Project Manager shall ensure: A Waste Management Plan (C-PLA-012) is developed and implemented to ensure at least 80% of waste generated during demolition and construction by weight is reused or recycled.
 The SDS of Chemicals and Hazardous Substances should be consulted before disposal instructions, which will usually involve dropping of containers to Chemical Waste/Hazardous Collection stations.
 Containers must not be washed out and disposed of as normal.
 Waste is minimised through the use of detailed measurement and conservative ordering to prevent oversupply of materials.
 All waste will be sorted (including that from clearing, demolition, off cuts, etc.) into appropriate categories for recycling or disposal.
 Spoil is to be loaded directly to appropriate vehicle for transport to approved disposal or recycling facility (if pre-classified) or stockpiled in a designated area on site to enable samples to be collected for chemical testing.
 Spoil that can be classified as VENM by observation does not require chemical testing.
 VENM classifications are to be made by an environmental specialist and documented.
 All waste (liquid and non-liquid) must be classified prior to disposal/ reuse/ recycling.
 Contact the Watpac HSE Manager to confirm waste classification requirements or refer to the Watpac Waste Classification Procedure.
-Where required, ensure waste transportation company is appropriately licensed (refer Watpac Waste Classification Procedure).
-Ensure hazardous waste transporters and receiving facilities are licenced to transport and receive hazardous waste.
+Where required, ensure waste transportation company is appropriately licensed (refer Watpac waste Classification Procedure).
+Ensure hazardous waste.
 Obtain copies of licences.
-Watpac will ensure that all recyclables are placed into appropriate recycling processes Work with the waste contractor engaged for the project to ensure that all practicable initiatives to minimise, segregate, re-use and recycle construction waste are identified and implemented.
+Watpac will the waste contractor engaged for the project to ensure that all practicable initiatives to minimise, segregate, re-use and recycle construction waste are identified and implemented.
 "Ship to point of use" techniques will be deployed where practical to minimise protective wrappings or enclosures.
-Waste skips/bins are covered and located to be easily accessible and protected from weather.
-A recycling bin will be provided separately to the bin for Construction waste material and general waste (food scraps, cans, etc).
-Paper and toner waste will be collected and recycled in specific office bins.
-The construction site is kept free from build-up of waste materials by directing regular clean-ups by subcontractors.
-No burning of waste takes place on-site.
-Concrete washouts will be provided on site, allowing evaporation of slurry water.
-Refer to C-PLA-014 for more info on correct establishment.
-Paint washouts will be provided.
-Neither Watpac nor any subcontractor will discharge or dump any deleterious materials into the drainage system, onto any roads or at any locations that have not been reviewed and approved by the Principal.
+Watae skips/bins are covered and located to be easily accessible and protected f Iteration relation of any outperformance with algorithms and handles of damp any deletened materials into the drainage system, onto any roads or at any locations that have not been reviewed and approved by the Principal.
 Limit the storage of chemicals (e.g. fuels, lubricants, hydraulic fluids, etc) on site.
-Where chemicals are stored on site, they must be stored appropriately (location and storage) in accordance with the WHS Act and Regulation 2011, and AS 1940 - 2004: The Storage and Handling of Flammable and Combustible Liquids and the chemical's
+Where chemicals are stored on site, they must be stored appropriately (location and storage) in accordance with the WHS Act and Regulation 2017, and AS 1940 - 2004: The Storage and Handling of Flammable and Combustible Liquids and the chemical's